Sudan's prime minister, detained after coup, returns home

 The military has sent mixed signals about Sudan's future.
 Burhan promised to gradually restore internet and communications services that were disrupted in the coup.
 But the Civil Aviation Authority said it was suspending all flights to and from Khartoum's airport until Oct.
 30.

-On Monday, Burhan dissolved the Hamdok government and the Sovereign Council, a joint military and civilian body created after al-Bashir’s ouster to run the country.
-He now heads a military council that he said would rule Sudan until elections in July 2023.
+Following the coup, Burhan now heads a military council that he said would rule Sudan until elections in July 2023.

-The general said he is serious about holding elections on schedule, but it is not clear if the military will be willing to release the grip it has had for decades.

 Credit: Marwan Ali